Thousands Of Protesters Storm Hong Kong Airport, Shutting Down Flights

 Hundreds of protests were arrested.
 Allegations also emerged that police donned clothing worn by protesters to deliberately incite violence, NPR's Anthony Kuhn reported from Hong Kong.

 Police appealed for calm as demonstrators gathered Saturday outside China's military garrison and set fires near a police station.
-Police said they were defending themselves and accused demonstrators of intentionally shining laser beams at officers, causing eye injuries.
+Police said they were defending themselves against attacks and accused demonstrators of intentionally shining laser beams at officers, causing eye injuries.

-"Big journey begins with small steps," the airport said in a Facebook post days before protesters began arriving.
+On Monday, some protesters at the airport said they hoped the highly visible location, with foreigners passing through, might offer some protection against potential police brutality.

 One Hong Kong carrier, Cathay Pacific, recently notified staff that they could be fired for supporting the protests, according to Agence France-Presse.